 With a vision to develop Harvey’s British Eatery one day, he returned to London as sous-chef at Wheeler’s of St James, working with legendary British Chef, Marco Pierre White and then premier sous chef, working with John Williams at British institution, The Ritz.
 Other accomplishments include private chef commissions at Necker Island.

-Thank you to all who came on Saturday 27th Jan to our latest pop up - bookings are open now for our next pop-up, in London on 24th March.
+Thank you to all who came on Thursday 24th May to our latest pop up.